pykale/pykale/README.md

   * Keep **data** and other large files [local/external](https://github.com/pykale/pykale/tree/master/examples/data) to keep the repository small (via `.gitignore`)
   * Create a [pull request](https://github.com/pykale/pykale/pulls) explaining the changes and choose **reviewers**: Raivo, Xianyuan, Haiping, Shuo, David
   * After passing the review, your pull request gets merged and pykale has your contribution incorporated.
-* For any further questions/suggestions, create an issue above.

 ## Overview